 - Be prepared to articulate your reasons for initial interest; never claim your actions are driven by salary.

-Standard Question #3: “Why do you want to work for our company?”
+Common Interview Question #3: “Why do you want to work for our company?”

 - This question is the perfect opportunity to showcase the research you completed as you relay your preemptive understanding of the business and how you could see yourself adding value.

 - Make sure that you can articulate “why here” – what specific attributes about the working environment, the reputation of the firm, the type of work, or the support of the team are most compelling to you?